Moving to Australia from UK.

 Below is a comparison table highlighting average monthly costs for UK nationals living in Australia versus the UK:

-Healthcare in Australia: Do UK Citizens Get Free Healthcare?
+Healthcare in Australia: Do UK Nationals Get Free Healthcare?

 Australia is well known for its excellent healthcare.
 Wondering how good is Australia health care compared with the UK?
 Ranked among the world’s best, it provides exceptional public and private coverage.
 The public scheme, Medicare, offers subsidised access to doctors, hospital treatment and prescriptions; private insurance complements Medicare with faster specialist access and extra benefits.
 A 2 % Medicare Levy supports the public health system, with exemptions for some temporary visa holders.
 Many UK nationals arrange cover using insurance for UK expats to complement Medicare and access private healthcare when living in Australia.